jakob-bagterp/timer-for-python/README.md

 timer.stop() # Output example: 0.123456789 seconds
 ```

+#### Default Decimals
-Default value for `decimals` is 2, and maximum value is 9.
+Default value for `decimals` is 2.
+The supported range is minimum 1 and maximum 9.

 ### Humanised Output
 Timer for Python supports time measurement from nanoseconds to days.